Coinbase Global Inc. [COIN] stock Reiterated by Canaccord Genuity analyst, price target now $140

 Canaccord Genuity have made an estimate for Coinbase Global Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on August 01, 2023.

-Coinbase Global Inc. [COIN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.37.
-With this latest performance, COIN shares dropped by -3.32% in over the last four-week period, additionally plugging by 50.86% over the last 6 months – not to mention a rise of 10.32% in the past year of trading.
+Coinbase Global Inc. [COIN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.23.
+With this latest performance, COIN shares gained by 8.01% in over the last four-week period, additionally plugging by 8.84% over the last 6 months – not to mention a rise of 5.67% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Coinbase Global Inc. [COIN] shares currently have an operating margin of -61.02 and a Gross Margin at +80.28.
 Coinbase Global Inc.’s Net Margin is presently recorded at -82.18.